Fox Primary School

 Fox Primary School is a primary school in London for children between the ages of 4 and 11, in the Royal Borough of Kensington and Chelsea.
 It is located on Kensington Place, between Kensington Church Street and Notting Hill Gate.

 The school has a playground on each side.
 Prior to the 1960s the school was infants only, aged 5 – 7.
 The Junior School was adjacent, a Church of England school called St George's School.
 St George's had no playground and shared the Fox School playgrounds.
 During the Second World War, pupils from the school were evacuated and taught at Lacock Abbey, Wiltshire.
 The school has a large new addition to its land, completed in 2017.
-The school is considering an alliance with Ashburnham Community School.

 History

-It was founded in 1842 as a charity school by Hon.
-Caroline Fox (3 Nov 1767 - 12 Mar 1845), of Little Holland House, Kensington, who died unmarried aged 78.